PoslinskiNet/ember-testing-guide/README.md

 {{yield comments}}
 ```

-And presentation component, that will take care of presenting comment well:
+The `CommentPresenter` component will take care of presenting a comment:

 ```handlebars
 <!-- app/components/comment-presenter/template.hbs -->